Allow CSS font-weight to be used with variable fonts by putting the full range in @font-face

 -

-Arthur Joyce commented
+Arthur Joyce

 Yes, absolutely!
 Google Fonts can do this, no reason Adobe can't.